filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ### FilecoinAddressToEthAddress
-`FilecoinAddressToEthAddress` is the recommended API for converting any Filecoin address to an EthAddress.
+`FilecoinAddressToEthAddress` converts any Filecoin address to an EthAddress.

 This method supports all Filecoin address types:
 - "f0" and "f4" addresses: Converted directly.